melissatobin/physical_activity_data_science/physical_activity_data_science_code.md

 ## 5     5 2018-08-02 16:16:50 3.10e13    33    12  -428
 ## 6     6 2018-08-02 16:16:50 3.10e13    53    98  -443
 ```

+### Accel Data description
+* rowid: unique identifier for each row
+* utcdate: the data to the second in utc time
+* ts: second of measurement to 13 decimal places
+* x: the x axis of acceleration measured in g units of gravity (1g = 9.81m/s^2)
+* y: the x axis of acceleration measured in g
+* z: the x axis of acceleration measured in g

 ### Exploring x,y,z